Spin Polarization from Circularly Polarized Light Induced Charge Transfer

 To build a minimal Hamiltonian, we consider complex-valued frontier orbitals for the donor porphyrin, with creation operators $\hat{d}_{\mathrm{H}_{\pm}\sigma}^{\dagger}$ for the HOMOs and $\hat{d}_{\mathrm{L}_{\pm}\sigma}^{\dagger}$ for the LUMOs.
+These molecular orbitals carry a finite projection of orbital angular momentum along $\mathbf{z}_{\mathrm{mol}}$.
 For the acceptor, we have real-valued LUMOs with creation operators $\hat{a}_{\mathrm{L}\sigma}^{\dagger}$, where $\sigma\in \{\alpha,\beta\}$ denotes spin.
 The complex donor orbitals are constructed from Gouterman's four-orbital model, the canonical model for porphyrin optical spectra.\cite{gouterman1961spectra} The Gouterman model includes two exactly degenerate LUMOs and two accidentally degenerate HOMOs all of which are real-valued and have transition dipole moments along $\mathbf{x}_{\mathrm{mol}}$ and $\mathbf{y}_{\mathrm{mol}}$.
 We construct complex frontier orbitals, $\hat{d}_{\mathrm{H}_{\pm}\sigma}^{\dagger}$ and $\hat{d}_{\mathrm{L}_{\pm}\sigma}^{\dagger}$, as linear combinations of the degenerate Gouterman orbitals and singly excited states built from these yield transition dipoles $\mathbf{x}_{\mathrm{mol}}\pm i\mathbf{y}_{\mathrm{mol}}$, which are selectively addressable with CPL (see Supplementary S1).
 When donor-acceptor dyads have orthogonal $\pi$-systems, they can exhibit substantial SOC-assisted charge transfer,\cite{dance2008intersystem,fay2024unraveling} therefore, we choose to study a $\pi$-conjugated dyad with perpendicular donor and acceptor $\pi$-planes.
 Since the acceptor is bound to the donor axially via a metal center, the metal forms part of both donor and acceptor $\pi$-systems and charge transfer occurs via it.

 Using the frontier orbitals and the electronic ground state $\ket{\Psi_0}$ of the donor-acceptor dyad, we define the donor singlet excited states as